dspiteself/nakkaya.com/resources/posts/2009-11-16-java-native-access-from-clojure.markdown

 pretty much all functions that does something interesting, will expect some sort of structure as a parameter which we can not emulate in Clojure.

-While digging through the documentation, i found the [Function](https://jna.dev.java.net/javadoc/com/sun/jna/Function.html) class which allows you to make calls without creating an interface, with it we can now pass variables as an array which allows us to call printf
+While digging through the documentation, I found the [Function](https://jna.dev.java.net/javadoc/com/sun/jna/Function.html) class which allows you to make calls without creating an interface, with it we can now pass variables as an array which allows us to call printf